Introduction

 Can I ask for adjustments to help me participate in the viva examination?

 The University is responsible for ensuring that appropriate facilities are made available should you need them.
 Please raise details of any reasonable adjustments that you may require to enable you to participate fully in the viva examination at your earliest opportunity.
 These adjustments can be related to a long-standing disability or a short-term medical issue, for example a back problem.
-Student Services can provide you with advice about adjustments and will generate a Disability Action Plan to record the adjustments where appropriate.
+Student Support can provide you with advice about adjustments and will generate a Disability Action Plan to record the adjustments where appropriate.

 Tips and advice for your viva voce